middlesphere/clj-terminal/README.md

 Notice, when exit from private mode all terminal state is restored.

-#### Writing text
+### Writing text

 To print characters on terminal you may use (t/put-string) function to print string, or (t/put-character) function to print an individual character.
+These functions prints characters in a current cursor position.
 Here is an example:
 ```clojure
 (let [tm (t/unix-terminal)]
     (t/put-character tm \H) (t/put-character tm \e) (t/put-character tm \l) (t/put-character tm \l)